dexe-network/DeXe-Protocol/docs/Investors/UserGuide/CreateFund.md

 <img src="../img/userGuideInvestmentCreateFund/userGuideImg_AdditionalSettings.png" height="280" />

 The fund collects an interest fee upon profits.
-The less often the owner withdraws profit, the higher the commission he can put.
+The less often the owner withdraws a profit, the higher the commission he can make.

 <img src="../img/userGuideInvestmentCreateFund/userGuideImg_WithdrawalFee.png" height="280" />